Rick-Lang/rickroll-lang/README.md

 ```
 python3 RickRoll.py [Source Code File Name] --audio
 ```
-After running this command, the generator is gonna generate an audio from the .rickroll program and play it on your terminal
+After running this command, the generator is gonna generate audio from the .rickroll program and play it on your terminal

 ![](https://github.com/Rick-Lang/rickroll-lang/blob/main/img/au_generator.PNG)